f3rs3n/VREC-dat-filter/README.md

 2. Optionally checking for corresponding `/Homebrew` and `/Japan` pages if requested via flags (`-hb`, `-j`).
 3. Fetching the recommended game titles from all existing/valid URLs found (targeting `wikitable` structure).
 4. Parsing your input DAT file (validating it has a `<datafile>` root element).
-5. Cleaning both the web titles and the DAT titles (removing common tags like `(USA)`, `[Europe]`, parentheses content, most punctuation).
+5. Pre-cleaning all DAT titles and web titles (removing common tags, parentheses content, most punctuation).
-6. Finding all potential matches where a cleaned DAT title has a similarity score >= `--threshold` compared to a cleaned web title, using the `fuzz.WRatio` algorithm.
+6.  **Stage 1 (Finding High Matches):** Finding potential matches where a cleaned DAT title has a `WRatio` score >= `--threshold` compared to a cleaned web title.
+Both `WRatio` and `TokenSortRatio` scores are stored for these high matches.
-7. For each web title, selecting the single **best** matching DAT game (highest score) from the potential matches found in the previous step.
+7.  **Stage 2 (Automatic Best Match Selection):** For each web title, selecting the single "best" matching DAT game from the high-scoring candidates found in Stage 1.
+The selection prioritizes the highest `WRatio` score, using the `TokenSortRatio` score as a tie-breaker if WRatio scores are identical.
+Special handling automatically includes all discs (`(Disc 1)`, `(Disc 2)`, etc.) if Disc 1 is selected as the best match and other discs of the same base game were also high-scoring candidates.
-8. Adding special handling to keep all discs (`(Disc 1)`, `(Disc 2)`, etc.) if the best match selected was `(Disc 1)` and other discs of the *exact same base name* were also potential matches.
+8.  **Stage 3 (Optional Interactive Review):** If the `-ir` flag is used, the script identifies web titles for which no automatic match was kept in Stage 2.
+For each of these, it recalculates `WRatio` and `TokenSortRatio` scores against all discarded DAT games.
+It presents the user with a filtered list of candidates where *both* scores meet a minimum low threshold (default 51%).
+The user can then choose to manually keep one of the candidates (and its related discs, if applicable).
-9. Generating a new, filtered DAT file containing only the selected best-matching games (and their associated discs), updating the DAT header information in the process.
+9. Generating a new, filtered DAT file containing only the selected games (from Stage 2 and optionally Stage 3), updating the DAT header information.
-10. Generating separate CSV files for each source URL successfully processed, listing any recommended titles from that specific URL that did *not* result in a game being kept in the final DAT.
+10. Generating separate CSV files for each source URL, listing any recommended titles from that URL for which no game was ultimately kept in the filtered DAT.
 11. Displaying status messages using standard Python `logging`.
 Console output is colored (via `coloredlogs`) and formatted without timestamps by default (`LEVEL: Message`).
 An optional log file captures detailed DEBUG-level logs with timestamps.
 Progress bars (`tqdm`) are shown during lengthy operations.
+Interactive prompts use `colorama` for better readability.

 ## 2. Input File Recommendations (1G1R DATs)

 For the best results with this script, it is **highly recommended** to use a **"1 Game 1 ROM" (1G1R)** style DAT file as your input.

 ### What are 1G1R DATs?
-Standard DAT files from sources like Redump or No-Intro often list multiple versions of the same game.
+Standard DAT files often list multiple versions of the same game.
 A 1G1R DAT file aims to include only one "best" or preferred version of each unique game, usually prioritizing your preferred region(s) and the latest official revision, removing most duplicates.

 ### Why use 1G1R with this script?
--   **Fewer Duplicates:** Reduces the chance of multiple entries in your DAT file matching the same recommended title.
+-   **Fewer Duplicates:** Reduces ambiguity during matching.
 -   **Faster Processing:** Filtering a smaller DAT file is quicker.
--   **Better Matching Focus:** Improves the relevance of the matches found and reduces noise in the output DAT.
+-   **Better Matching Focus:** Improves the relevance of matches.

 ### How to get 1G1R DATs?
-You typically create 1G1R DAT files yourself using ROM manager tools like **RomVault**, **Romulus**, **Retool**, or **ClrMamePro** by filtering comprehensive DAT files (e.g., from Redump or No-Intro) based on your preferences.
+You typically create 1G1R DAT files yourself using ROM manager tools like **RomVault**, **Romulus**, **Retool**, or **ClrMamePro** by filtering comprehensive DAT files based on your preferences.

-Using a 1G1R DAT as the `<input_file>` is likely to produce the most useful and manageable results.
+Using a 1G1R DAT as the `<input_file>` is likely to produce the most useful results.

 ## 3. Prerequisites

 1.  **Python 3:** Version 3.8 or later is recommended.
     * Download from: [python.org](https://www.python.org/downloads/)
     * **IMPORTANT:** During installation on Windows, make sure to check the box **"Add Python X.Y to PATH"**.
-    * Verify installation by opening your terminal (Command Prompt, PowerShell, etc.) and typing `python --version` and `pip --version`.
+    * Verify installation by opening your terminal and typing `python --version` and `pip --version`.

 2.  **Required Python Libraries:**
-    * `requests`, `beautifulsoup4`, `lxml`, `thefuzz`, `coloredlogs`, `tqdm`.
+    * `requests`, `beautifulsoup4`, `lxml`, `thefuzz`, `coloredlogs`, `colorama`, `tqdm`.
     * Install using the `requirements.txt` file (see Setup).

 ## 4. Setup